 Claire Dean

 Lake Titicaca is a spectacular mass of water, split almost 50/50 between the two countries of Peru and Bolivia.
 This lake is home to hundreds of rare animal species, floating islands, male knitters and a number of mysterious fables thrown in.
 In terms of a vacation or trip to this lake, on your Peru visit, adventure is never far away.
 Lake Titicaca´s weather is generally crisp and cool at the high elevation it is found, and the views are so much more than stunning.
-This lake is one of the most remarkable and unique places to visit in Peru.
-Here are some interesting facts about the impressive lake.
+Rainy season runs from December to March which makes for slightly choppier waters.
+Titicaca in South America is one of the most remarkable and unique places to visit in Peru.
+Here are some interesting facts about this impressive lake.

 Shores of Titicaca

 Lake Titicaca is the highest navigable lake in the world, at a whopping 3,810 meters elevation/ 12500 ft.
 Lake Titicaca was formed in a dramatic fashion around 60 million years ago.
 A huge earthquake hit the Andes Mountains, causing them to split in two and creating a huge hollow.
-The space filled with water from melting glaciers, creating this magnificent fresh water lake.
+The space is filled with water from melting glaciers, creating this magnificent freshwater lake.

 Stunning Titicaca

-It is the largest lake in South America
+Titicaca is the Largest Lake in South America

-With a surface area of 8,400 km2, of which 3,690 km2 are on Bolivian territory, Lake Titicaca has several depths, the maximum depth being 283 meters deep (930 feet).
+With a surface area of 8,400 km2, of which 3,690 km2 is on Bolivian territory, Titicaca in South America has several depths, the maximum depth being 283 meters deep (930 feet).
 This makes it the biggest lake in South America.

 Lake Titicaca is in both Peru and Bolivia